R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 ## Testing and debugging

 Conclave provides full unit testing support for enclaves.
-Enclaves themselves can be compiled for one of three modes:
+Enclaves themselves can be compiled for one of four modes:

 * **Production/release**: fully encrypted and protected memory.
 * **Debug**: the same as production, but special instructions are provided that allow enclave memory to be read and modified.
   This mode provides no protection but is otherwise a faithful recreation of the standard environment.
 * **Simulation**: SGX hardware isn't actually used at all.
-This is helpful during development when SGX capable hardware may not be available.
+This is helpful during development when SGX capable hardware may not be available but does still require a Linux environment or a Linux Docker container to run.
+* **Mock**: In mock mode the enclave class runs in the same JVM as the host, so interactions between the enclave and host are all just regular function calls.
+You can step through using a debugger and enjoy the regular Java development experience.

 The modes must match between how the enclave was compiled and how it's loaded.
 This is handled for you automatically.

-You can also load an enclave in "mock mode".
-This is not only suitable for unit testing but also for fast, iterative development.
-In mock mode the enclave class runs in the same JVM as the host, so message passing is just regular function calls.
-You can step through in a debugger and enjoy the regular Java development experience.
+"Mock" mode can be used in two different ways.
+Firstly, you can compile your enclave in "mock" mode for fast, iterative development.
+Secondly, Conclave provides a special "mock" host which you can use for unit testing without having to explicitly configure a "mock" enclave.

 Inside the enclave `System.out` and `System.err` are wired up to the host console, but there's no filesystem access.
-Printing is disabled in release mode, so you can log to `stdout` and `stderr` without worrying that it may leak information outside the enclave when in production.
+In release mode any output to `stdout` and `stderr` is suppressed inside the enclave so you can log to `stdout` and `stderr` without worrying that it may leak information outside the enclave when in production.

 !!! notice